-One of the largest ferris wheels in the world, Osaka’s Tempozan Ferris Wheel is often compared to the London eye.
-A ride on the wheel lasts over 15 mins, and provides views of the city and the surrounding areas.
+One of the largest Ferris wheels in the world, Osaka’s Tempozan Ferris Wheel is often compared to the London eye.
+A ride on the wheel lasts over 15 minutes, and provides views of the city and the surrounding areas.

 Tenjinbashisuji Shopping Arcade